Health Benefits of Drinking Water

 Most of us know there are a variety of health benefits of drinking water, but very few people follow the standard six to eight glasses per day recommendation or understand why water is so important.

 We can survive about a month without food, but we can only survive a few days without water.
 The body consists of approximately 70 percent water, or another way of putting it is that 2/3 of the body consists of water.
 Replenishing that water is essential for every function in the body.

-You should not be drinking colas, coffee, tea and alcohol.
+You should not be drinking colas, coffee, tea, soda pop, and alcohol.
 These are not substances that should be ingested.
 They are chemicals that destroy your health.
-Even fruit juice should be restricted to special occasions because it is too high in sugar.
+Even fruit juice should be avoided because it is a concentrated source of sugar.
 Frankly, water should be your beverage of choice at all times.
 Herbal tea is okay, as long it is doesn't contain caffeine and you don't have a mold allergy or sensitivity.

 Here are just some of the many health benefits of drinking water:

 - Regulating the body temperature

 - Carrying nutrients and oxygen to all cells in our body

 - Muscles are 75% water

 - Aids in digestion

 - Moistens lungs to assist intake of oxygen and expulsion of carbon dioxide